DataStax-Academy/datastax-vehicle-demo/README.md

 ## Generation of heatmaps of vehicle locations

 REST API provides `/rest/vehicles/heatmap` endpoint that allows to get data for generation of the heatmap of the vehicle locations.
 This API can accept bounding box for which heatmap should be generated (query parameters `left`, `bottom`, `right`, `top`) & time box (query parameters `fromdate` & `todate`).
-All parameters are optional, and default values will be used. **This API will work only with DSE 5.1.11, 6.0.2 & 6.7.0** that fix the bug with heatmap generation.
+All parameters are optional, and default values will be used. **This API will work only with DSE 5.1.11, 6.0.2 & 6.7.0** that has the fix for the bug with heatmap generation.

     http://localhost:8080/rest/vehicles/heatmap?left=0&bottom=0&top=20&right=50